Collier Prize for State Government Accountability

 The $25,000 Collier Prize for State Government Accountability at the University of Florida is one of the largest journalism prizes in the nation.
 It is designed to encourage coverage of state-level government in every state, focusing on investigative and political reporting.
 The prize, announced annually at the White House Correspondents’ Association dinner, recognizes the best U. S. professional reporting on state government accountability in any medium or on any platform and is available to any news organization.

-Collier Prize Entries are Open
+The Collier Prize

-Announcing the Collier Spotlight
+The Collier Spotlight

 Collier Prize Symposium